 The next minute they’re acting more like children: exploding over something that seems small, being overwhelmed by their feelings, or getting into arguments for what seems like nothing but the sake of arguing.

-These confusing shifts can be a normal part of adolescence and so it’s no surprise that they show up in therapy as well.
+These big shifts can be a normal part of adolescence (your teen also feels the whiplash) and so it’s no surprise that they show up in therapy as well.

 Some teens can sit and talk, exploring their rich, inner worlds in a way that even adults strive for.
 Some teens need to use a distraction, like a cell phone or magazine, in order to get some distance from difficult feelings and thoughts.
 Some teens say they need to be left alone, but then constantly check over their shoulder to make sure you're still there and still available for them.
 Some teens do all these things in the same session.

 This is all to say that I roll with the changes in order to meet the shifting needs of adolescent clients no matter how they show up on any given day.

 So far what I’ve written here addresses parents and caregivers.
 The reason is simple: most of the time they initiate therapy.
 But when I write just for parents it leaves something important out… you.

 Therapy for a teen is similar to therapy for an adult: it doesn’t work unless you want it to.
 The more open you can be and the more work you put in, the more you get out of it.

 When we meet, I might be curious about:

 What’s your life like?

 Are your romantic, friendship, and family relationships fulfilling?